Testimonials: Critiquing, Editing, Beta-reading, and Story Coaching

 - Monica Kulling, author of many picture books, such as On Our Way to Oyster Bay: Mother Jones and Her March for Children's Rights (Kids Can), Happy Birthday, Alice Babette (Groundwood), Grant and Tillie Go Walking (Groundwood), the popular Great Idea series (Tundra), and Master Dash and the Cupcake Calamity (Tundra); Toronto, ON, Canada

 "With the early manuscript drafts of Ara The Star Engineer, Susan was a great coach in helping me understand elements of writing -- aspects such as voice, structure, memorability of characters, building an active story, paying attention to vocabulary complexity levels etc. She was very detailed in her feedback, always had great suggestions and recommendations, and was very punctual.
 Susan also provided constant encouragement to ensure I didn't give up, being a first-time author!
-I believe Susan's dedication in finessing the early script played an important role in helping me eventually find a publisher!
-Thank you Susan!"
+I believe Susan's dedication in finessing the early script played an important role in helping me eventually find a publisher for my picture book!
+Thank you, Susan!"

 - Komal Singh, author of Ara the Star Engineer, a picture book (Page Two Books, 2018) and an engineering program manager at Google; Kitchener-Waterloo, Ontario, Canada